markonikovic/globalBondTraining/README.md

 ---

-# Vehicle types
+# Vehicle Types

 - they have different luggage and passenger capacities:
     1. **standard sedan**:
         - 3 passengers / 3 bags(during COVID-19, capacity was 2 - backseats).
         - *models*:
             1. Cadillac XTS
             2. Cadillac CT5
             3. Chrysler 300
             4. Mercedes(S-class - premium)
             5. Mercedes(E-class - premium)
     2. **standard SUV**:
         - up to 6 people and six bags(depends on the capacity of bags).
         - *models*:
             1. GMC Yukon
             2. Chevrolet Suburban
             3. Lincoln Navigator
             4. Ford Expedition
             5. Cadillac Escalade(premium)
     3. **van**:
         - has forward facing seats  - standard 13 passengers / 12 bags.
 There are custom sprinters for custom trips so capacity might vary.
         - *models*:
             1. Mercedes Sprinter
             2. Ford Transit.
             - Note: There is a sprinter limo, looks the same, but instead of forward facing seats has a different/limo seats.

     4. *mini-coach*: 18-26 passengers / 18-26 luggage capacity
     5. *coach bus*: 54-56 / 50 luggage capacity.
     6. *stretch limo*: 7/10 depends on the limo.
 - When to use party buses and stretch limos?
     - proms
     - weddings